 (c) The steps being taken by a registered firm to resolve delays in the matching process could be internally focused, such as implementing a new system or procedure, or externally focused, such as meeting with a trade-matching party to determine what action should be taken by that party.
-Dealers should confirm what steps they have taken to inform and encourage their clients to comply with the requirements or undertakings of the trade-matching agreement and/or trade-matching parties or service providers.
-They should identify the trade-matching party or service provider that appears to be consistently not meeting matching deadlines or to have no reasonable policies and procedures in place.
+Dealers should confirm what steps they have taken to inform and encourage their clients to comply with the requirements or undertakings of the trade-matching agreement and/or trade-matching statement.
+They should confirm what problems, if any, they have encountered with their clients, other trade matching parties or service providers.
+They should identify the trade matching party or service provider that appears to be consistently not meeting matching deadlines or to have no reasonable policies and procedures in place.
 Advisers should provide similar information, including information demonstrating problems with communicating allocations or with service providers or custodians.